bossjones/codegen-lab/hack/drafts/cursor_rules/python-modularization.mdc.md

 ---
-description: Code organization patterns and best practices for Python projects
+description:
-globs: *.py
+globs:
 alwaysApply: false
 ---

 # Python Modularization Guide

+Code organization patterns and best practices for Python projects

 This rule provides guidance for organizing Python code into well-structured modules and packages.